outrunnl/dbcollect/README.md

 Q: Is dbcollect safe to run?

-A: dbcollect is designed to run as non-root user but it has to be the oracle user or a user with sysdba privileges.
+A: dbcollect is designed to run as non-root user but it has to be the oracle user or a user with sysdba privileges, or any other user using a credentials file.
 The SQL scripts only contain SELECT statements so they cannot modify database data.
 The Python tools cannot delete/overwrite any file except in `/tmp` or the output ZIP file otherwise specified in the arguments.
-External commands are not executed as root and are verified to only gather system info, not modify anything.
-CPU consumption is limited by default to 50%.
+External commands are not executed as root and are verified to only gather system info, not modify anything (some commands may be executed if using 'sudoers' access).
+CPU consumption is limited by default to either 50% or a maximum of 8 CPUs.
 These restrictions should make one confident that dbcollect is safe to run on production systems.

 Q: Why is dbcollect written in Python 2?
 This is no longer supported!